docker/compose/README.md

 web:
   build: web/

   -- override the default run command
   run: bundle exec thin -p 3000

   -- expose ports - can also be an array
   ports: 3000

   -- map volumes - can also be an array
   volumes: /tmp/cache

   -- add environment variables - can also be a dictionary
   environment:
- - RACK_ENV=development
+   RACK_ENV: development
 ```